Login | Register | Subscribe to the GG RSS Feed

 About Kelly McIntyre

 Kelly holds a Masters Degree in Counselling and has nearly ten years professional experience working directly with individuals to facilitate action toward their employment and life goals.
 In 2007, Kelly faced her deepest fears, developed new personal truths and followed her dreams of living in the sun and moved to the Caribbean!
-Now as a Career/Life Coach, Kelly applies her knowledge of how to create a life you love!
-Her website www.transitioncounselling.com and blog will provide additional information about her and how she can help you move forward in your own life!
+Now as a Career/Life Coach, Kelly applies her knowledge of how to create a life you love at Discover Your Life Purpose.

 Comments